MikeHopley/ftl-ships-strategy/index.md

 Use missiles as efficiently as possible, but do use them against threatening weapons.
 When enemy hull is not a multiple of 4, destroy piloting with the Artemis to guarantee the Hull Missile will hit.
 Accept missile-heavy surrenders.
 Sometimes it might not be worth fighting a Zoltan ship.
 As a last resort, buy missiles: it’s better than being unable to win fights.

 You have three empty system slots to fill, so try to buy your first system a little earlier than usual.
 [Defence drones cover this ship well](https://i.imgur.com/Hrmzp9N.jpg), as all rooms are outside the blind spot.

+Sector 1 distress beacons are worth visiting.
+You have blue options from Rock crew (good) and Rock Plating (okay).

 ### Balance Mod